We’re reader-supported; we may earn a commission from links in this article.

 Speaking of new technology, you should also remember to get a good laptop that works well for programming and data science, as it can really help process larger datasets.

-Finally, it is important to build an impressive portfolio of work samples and data analytics projects that you have completed.
 Employers are more likely to hire a candidate who is well-rounded and is able to demonstrate their skills.